-EDG 653A/B SPECIAL SCHOOL PRINCIPALSHIP
+EDG 653A/B SPECIAL SCHOOL PRINCIPALSHIP 3 sem. hrs.

 This course is designed to provide prospective special school administrators with information, ideas, and practice which will help them to plan, schedule, supervise, and evaluate functions and responsibilities in a special school environment.